 - With increasing doses of corticosteroids, the rate of occurrence of infectious complications increases; corticosteroids may also mask some signs of current infection; corticosteroids may exacerbate systemic fungal infections and should not be used in presence of such infections unless needed to control drug reactions; latent amebiasis or active amebiasis should be ruled out before initiating corticosteroid therapy patients who have spent time in tropics or patients with unexplained diarrhea

-- Lowest possible dose should be used to control condition under treatment; when reduction in dosage possible, reduction should be gradual
+- The lowest possible dose should be used to control the condition under treatment; when reduction in dosage is possible, the reduction should be gradual

-- Risk/benefit decision must be made in each individual case as to dose and duration of treatment and as to whether daily or intermittent therapy should be used
+- Risk/benefit decisions must be made in each case as to dose and duration of treatment and as to whether daily or intermittent therapy should be used

 - Kaposi's sarcoma reported in patients receiving corticosteroid therapy, most often for chronic conditions; discontinuation of therapy may result in clinical improvement